MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/experiments/experimentation_key_terms.md

 ### Conversion Rate
 A conversion refers to any desired action that you want the player to take.
 Conversions do not have to be tied to monetary goals.
 This can include anything from a click on a button to making a purchase and becoming a player.

-Conversion is the goal of A/B experiments.
+Conversion is the goal of experiments.
 Conversions are an absolute number, whereas a conversion rate is the number of conversions divided by the total player traffic.

 ### Hypothesis
 A hypothesis presents a claim about how a given intervention will affect player behavior.
 The hypothesis is a combination of an idea about what scenarios to experiment and why, and what changes might appear after the changes.

 ### Segment
 Segments organizes individual players into group(s) which shares common characteristic(s) as per the user-defined qualifying condition(s)/criteria(s).

 You can flight an experiment with a customized experience for a Segment to verify the hypothesis that an audience will respond more positively.

-### % of Flight (Flight Allocation)
+### % of target audience
-A percentage of the total player base (audience) that are considered for the A/B experiment and will receive the control or treatment variant.
+A percentage of the total player base that are considered for the experiment and is associated with the control or treatment variant.

 ### Control Variant
 A control variant is an existing experience that is used in an experiment as a measure of comparison to ensure that the experiment works.
 It provides a baseline measurement for the experiment.
 It makes sure that the treatment you are giving is causing the experimental results, and not something outside the experiment.

 ### Treatment Variant
 A treatment variant receives the experimental treatment(s) or difference in experience(s) in an experiment.
 It is the treatment variant(s) that are studied in an A/B experiment and contains the experience changes.

-### Weight %
-A percentage of target player base (audience) that are to be considered for the associated variant group.

 ### Variables
 Variables are defined to set the feature or experience configuration.
 Defining feature variables allows you to iterate on your feature without redeploying the code.